We Had No Idea That a Condom Sizer Card Is a Thing

-Pasante, one of the largest independent condom manufacturers in the U.K., has apparently released a condom sizer card that allows men to slip their erect penises into differently sized holes, all to determine what size condom will work best for them.
+Pasante, one of the largest independent condom manufacturers in the U.K., has released a condom sizer card that allows men to slip their erect penises into differently sized holes, all to determine what size condom will work best for them.

 While it’s super important to use condoms that actually fit your penis size, we hope Pasante’s condom sizer card isn’t made solely out of hard cardboard, because sticking your penis into that would hurt.
 (We hear.)